Professional Cloud DevOps Engineer

 images

 field in the build config file specifies one or more Linux Docker images that Cloud Build will push to Artifact Registry or Container Registry.
-You might have a build that runs tasks without producing a Linux Docker image; however, if you do not build and push an image to a registry, the image is discarded upon build completion.
-If any of the specified images are not produced at build time, the build will fail.
+You might have a build that runs tasks without producing a Linux Docker image, but if you build images and don't push them to a registry, the images are discarded on build completion.
+If a specified image isn't produced at build time, the build will fail.
 For more information on storing images, see Storing artifacts in Artifact Registry.

 The